alon7/RemoteDownloader/README.md

 uTorrent.py and associated modules/tools were developed with:

 -   Python 2.7
--   uTorrent and utorrent webui
+-   uTorrent and uTorrent webui